 Remember: when you are asked “Do you pay rent for the home where you live?” you MUST answer “Yes”, if your rent is currently covered by Housing Benefit.
 If you fail to do so, your claim will NOT include a rent element and any subsequent appeal may not necessarily mean that the rent element is backdated to the date of your initial claim.
 To get help with your council tax payments you need to contact your local Authority to apply for council support.

 Payments will be made once a month, into your bank or building society.
 This means that if your rent was previously paid directly to us, it will now be paid into your bank account and arrangements need to be made to pay that rent to us.

-You’ll need to arrange a direct debit payment, set up to come out of your bank account the same day that you receive your Universal Credit payments.
+You’ll need to arrange a Direct Debit payment, set up to come out of your bank account the same day that you receive your Universal Credit payment.

 If you are concerned about how Universal Credit will affect you, please contact our Income Team on 01332 614900.
 We can discuss your situation in confidence and help you prepare for how universal credit will impact you and your rent payments.

 For everything you need to know about Universal Credit, please visit www.gov.uk/universal-credit

 Once Universal Credit comes in, your rent will no longer be paid directly to us via Housing Benefit and you will be responsible for prioritising your rent from the single payment.
 Your home is at risk if you do not ensure your rent is paid on time.